What is Road Rage?

-Road rage is a form of raging abusive behaviour displayed by drivers to exert power.
-The power exerted can be in any manner such as using harsh slangs, threatening physically, attempting to start a physical fight in the middle of the road, and continuously honking.
+Road rage is a form of raging abusive behavior displayed by drivers to exert power.
+The power exerted can be in any manner such as using harsh slang, threatening physically, attempting to start a physical fight in the middle of the road, and continuously honking.
 All this to mark control and show power over other people walking on the road, cycling or people crossing the road.
 This sort of rage has created many problems and doesn’t seem to slow down any time soon.
 In this article, we will look into what to be included in a Speech On Road Rage.
 It can be presented in different ways, a Long Speech On Road Rage or a Short Speech On Road Rage.

 This format is useful for students in grades 8-12 who are just a few years from driving on their own, it can be an informative one.

-Good Morning everyone respected Principal, Teachers and my dear friends, I am here today to speak on an important topic that highlights how not to be that is road rage.
+Good Morning everyone respected the Principal, Teachers and my dear friends.
+I am here today to speak on an important topic that highlights how not to be, that is road rage.
 Road rage is the display of anger or rage while on the road and creating a ruckus and inconvenience for everyone around.
 In India, unlike many other countries honking is a normal way to converse with the people in the driver’s seat of other cars.
 But when this turns into a prolonged horn it turns into a harassing experience.

 This is often seen when a person drives frustrated and exhausted.
-And sometimes this sort of behaviour is displayed when they are unhappy with the way the other is driving.
+And sometimes this sort of behavior is displayed when they are unhappy with the way the other is driving.
 This dissatisfaction becomes an outburst when they feel someone is getting in their way.

-The manifestations of this unhappiness and dissatisfaction often come through in raging behaviour.
+The manifestations of this unhappiness and dissatisfaction often come through in raging behavior.
 The additional traffic makes it much worse, and the display is perceived as road rage.
 Rage can be shown by abusing others, using foul language, honking continuously unnecessarily, throwing objects, verbal threats and basically insulting the other.

 These kinds of drivers not only are prone to harmful consequences but are also likely to cause them harm and induce suffering to the other and do something regrettable.
 They tend to take the parking spots, driving rashly and causing accidents that often lead to death.

-This kind of rude behaviour by such drivers is not just while driving but seen in other areas of their lives as well.
+This kind of rude behavior by such drivers is not just while driving but seen in other areas of their lives as well.
 The most susceptible people who are on the receiving end more often are the training instructors.
 They experience this outrage during training sessions and practice sessions with these drivers as well.